MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/list-onedrive-urls.md

 description: "In this article, you'll learn how to view the OneDrive URLs for users in your organization."
 ---

-# View the list of OneDrive URLs for users in your organization
+# View OneDrive URLs for users in your organization

-This article is for global and SharePoint admins in Microsoft 365 who want to confirm the OneDrive URLs for users in their organization.
+As a global or SharePoint admin in Microsoft 365, you may need to confirm the OneDrive URLs for specific users in your organization.
+Whether you’re troubleshooting, provisioning new accounts, or simply ensuring accurate information, understanding the methods to retrieve OneDrive URLs is essential.

 ## About OneDrive URLs